mbridak/FieldDayLogger-Curses/README.md

 .H displays a short list of commands.
 .Q Quit the program.
 .Kyourcall Sets your callsign. .KK6GTE will set it to K6GTE.
-.Cyourclass Sets your class. .C1E wil set your class to 1E.
+.Cyourclass Sets your class. .C1E will set your class to 1E.
 .Syoursection Sets your section. .SORG sets your section to ORG.
 .P# Sets the power level, .P5 will set the power to 5 watts.
 .MCW .MPH .MDI Sets the mode.
 CW Morse, PH Phone, DI Digital.
 .B# sets the band, .B40 for 40 meters.
 .D# Deletes log entry. .D26 will delete the log line starting with 026.
 .E# Edits log entry. .E26 will edit the log line starting with 026.
-.L Generate Cabrillo log file for submission.
+.L Generate Cabrillo, ADIF and stats.
 [esc] abort input, clear all fields.
 ```